Polycystic ovarian syndrome (PCOS)

 - The diagnosis is based on the symptoms.

 - Blood tests to measure the levels of luteinizing hormone and male hormones are performed.

-- Ultrasonography of the ovaries may be performed.
+- Ultrasound scan of the ovaries may be performed.

-- Ultrasonography or computed tomography may be used to determine whether the male hormones are being produced by tumour in ovary or adrenal gland.
+- An ultrasound scan or computed tomography scan may be used to determine whether the male hormones are being produced by an ovarian tumor or by the adrenal gland.

 - No ideal treatment is available.